27 December 2016

 I’m not entirely sure why this DVD was recommended to me by Amazon.
 However, the blurb and reviews made it sound interesting, so it went on my wishlist, and I was given it for my birthday a few months ago.
 Last night we decided, along with an adult son, to watch it.
 I chose it out of the selection he was looking at because it was the shortest, and I was tired…

-‘Dinner with Friends’ is apparently based on a play of the same name, which makes a great deal of sense in retrospect.
+‘Dinner with Friends’ is apparently based on a play of the same name.
+This makes a great deal of sense in retrospect.
 It was originally made for TV, back in 2001.
 There are only four significant characters, which is quite unusual in a film.
 Karen (Andie MacDowell) and Gabe (Dennis Quaid) are the main pair.
 They’ve been married for about twelve years, and work together as food photographers and reporters.
 They have recently returned from a trip abroad, and we meet them when they, and their young sons, are expecting their closest friends to dinner.

-Beth (Toni Collette) arrives in pouring rain, along with her two children, but her husband Tom (Greg Kinnear) is not with her.
+Beth (Toni Collette) arrives in pouring rain, along with her two children.
+But her husband Tom (Greg Kinnear) is not with her.
 She makes an excuse but it’s clear that there’s a problem.
 Gabe and Karen seem remarkably unobservant and tactless, and she eventually breaks down and admits that he’s left her, after falling in love with a travel agent called Nancy….

 The rest of the story is about Gabe and Karen coming to terms with this shock, and re-evaluating their own relationship.
 We hear Tom’s side of the story, and then there’s a lengthy flashback to the time when Gabe and Karen were newly married, and looking forward to their two close friends getting to know each other….